addzey/addzey.dev/content/rhcsa.md

 Change the name of a group: ``groupmod -n newgroupname oldgroupname``

 ### Configure superuser access
-View current config of sudo/superuser access: `visduo /etc/sudoers`
+View current config of sudo/superuser access: `visudo /etc/sudoers`
 Members of the group "wheel" should be allowed sudo/superuser access Add a user to group "wheel": `usermod -aG wheel username`
 You can now run things as superuser/root by using "sudo" in front of the commands: `sudo reboot`